 Can integrate with POS, one more than the other

 Paymentsense can integrate with most EPOS systems, whether it’s one you’re using already or a new one you choose.
 They call this service Connect.
 Hence your integration options are wide, and you can create just the POS system you need with their card machines.

-iZettle has their own free POS application called Go, a paid one called Go Plus with more features suitable for retail and e-commerce, and iZettle Pro with advanced features specifically for food and hospitality businesses.
+iZettle has a free POS application called Go, a paid one called Go Plus that includes commerce, and iZettle Pro with advanced features specifically for food and hospitality businesses.
 They can also integrate with the Xero accounting system and Debitoor invoicing software.
 Furthermore, other cloud-based POS systems like Lightspeed allow you to use iZettle Reader with their systems.

 Paymentsense’s mobile card machine is an Ingenico model with inbuilt receipt printer.

 Stark vs. so-so concerns about customer service

 One of Paymentsense’s strengths, according to themselves, is their customer service, particularly at the start.
 It’s quick to get set up and receive your terminal, but customer reviews online indicate it is then hit-and-miss whether your concerns are dealt with adequately.

 They do have 24/7 customer support, so you can phone them any time about your terminal or any questions.
 Should your machine cease to work, they will try to fix it over the phone first.
 If they can’t, they send you a new terminal within 24 hours.

 But if you’ve been oversold or there’s an issue, you may need to go back and forth with them to resolve it.
 Many Paymentsense users have complained they signed on to something they later realised was not needed or they didn’t want, and that they kept being charged for something they could not afford as a business.
 Despite the poor customer reviews, they score an average 7.9 out of 10 on Trustpilot UK.